Emu Plains railway station

-Emu Plains railway station is a heritage-listed railway station located on the Main Western line in the western Sydney suburb of Emu Plains in the City of Penrith local government area of New South Wales, Australia.
+Emu Plains railway station is a heritage-listed railway station located on the Main Western line in the western Sydney suburb of Emu Plains, New South Wales, Australia.
 It was designed by the New South Wales Government Railways and built from 1884 to 1907 by M. Reed, et al. It is also known as Emu Plains Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.
-The station is served by Sydney Trains T1 Western line services and NSW TrainLink Blue Mountains line services.
+The station is served by Sydney Trains' T1 Western line services and NSW TrainLink's Blue Mountains line services.

 History

 Emu Plains

 The township of Emu was renamed Emu Plains in 1882.
 It was on the Great Western Road (later Highway) from Sydney over the Blue Mountains to Bathurst and had several inns between the Nepean River and the foot of Lapstone Hill from the 1830s.

 Emu Plains may have been named for the sighting of emus on the river flats, in the late 1700s or may have originated from soldier Captain Watkin Tench in his early exploration of part of the region.
 The name Emu Plains came into use around 1814.
 The Government Farm was established here in 1819 by Governor Macquarie, where convicts cleared land and cultivated wheat, maize, tobacco and other crops for 13 years.
 The town of Emu was surveyed for settlers in the early 1830s.
-By this time a road had been established across the Blue Mountains to the Bathurst plains and more land was being sought for expansion of Sydney town.
+By this time a road had been established across the Blue Mountains to the Bathurst plains and more land was being sought for the expansion of Sydney town.
 The convict farm was officially closed in 1832 and the land sold.

 The Nepean River was first crossed by the ford and the Emu ferry.
 The challenge to bridge the river was thwarted several times by significant floods which occurred regularly.
 The final bridge which met the challenge was the Victoria Bridge, a road/rail structure.
 This was given over to road traffic only in 1907, when a new railway bridge opened.